top of page

 Home: Headliner

-Hand-raising orphan elephants is challenging, especially if they have been injured.
-Even facilities with experience are not always successful.
-To date there is no comprehensive resource to provide practical and science-based information on how to care for orphan elephant calves.
+To date, there has been no comprehensive resource to provide practical and science-based information on how to care for orphan Asian elephant calves.
+Until now!

-We have created a practical guide for veterinarians, veterinary technicians, mahouts, caregivers, and anyone else involved with elephant hand-rearing.
 Because we hope to reach a broad audience, we have tried to use clear and succinct language and have defined medical terms that may not be familiar to all.

 Contributors & Reviewers